AnshMishra09/AnshMishra/README.md

-- 👋 Hi, I’m @phrases
+- 👋 Hi, I’m @AnshMishra09
-- 👀 I’m interested in programming(python,javascript),video editing,gaming,puzzles
+- 👀 I’m interested in programming(python,javascript),gaming,puzzles
 - 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  my dc is phrases_
+- 📫 How to reach me  my dc is stellariummm

 <!---
 Diffusables/Diffusables is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.